-Some initiatives seem to run without saying, take little energy and the results are superior.
-Other efforts drain all energy and, in the end, the results are still disappointing.
+Some initiatives seem to run effortless, take little energy and the results are superior.
+Other initiatives drain all energy and, in the end, the results are still disappointing.
 These ‘energy-draining’ efforts also impose additional pressure on mutual cooperation amongst people involved.
 Often, the initiator is then forced to lower his ambitions and thus makes the effort less rewarding for others than it initially promised to be.
 Eventually original enthusiastic people drop out and the initiative is at the risk of running down.

 What makes the difference between a generative and an ‘energy draining’ process?